Zoo and Phytoplankton EOV products

-The Zoo and Phytoplankton EOV Products Virtual Lab is developed by the Flanders Marine Institute (VLIZ), in collaboration with the Faculty of Science and Engineering at Sorbonne University and GeoHydrodynamics and Environment Research (GHER) at the University of Liège.
+The Zoo and Phytoplankton EOV Products Virtual Lab was developed by the Flanders Marine Institute (VLIZ), in collaboration with the Faculty of Science and Engineering at Sorbonne University and GeoHydrodynamics and Environment Research (GHER) at the University of Liège.

-This demonstrator aims to provide a methodology to generate:
+This demonstrator provides a methodology to generate:

 - zooplankton products based on in situ observations of the abundance of different zooplankton species in a region encompassing the North-East Atlantic;